Tavon Austin Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- Austin has put up a 211-yard season so far (14.1 per game) with one touchdown, reeling in 21 passes on 34 targets.
+- Austin has racked up 211 receiving yards (14.1 per game) and one touchdown, hauling in 21 passes on 34 targets.

 - Austin has been the target of 34 of his team's 545 passing attempts this season, or 6.2% of the target share.